 - 5. Remove the plastic shipping pin from the top of the cabinet rear access door. - 6.
-Make sure that the TE16 cabinet and the formatter are connected to the same ground.
-Make sure that the cabinet ground strap is installed. - 7.
-After the TE16 has been positioned per the site plan, open the TE16 front door and loosen the two twist-locks located in the upper left and lower right corners of the transport front panel. - 8.
-Loosen the four screws on the two shipping brackets that secure the transport to the rear of the cabinet frame.
-Slide the brackets toward the center of the cruciform (as shown in Figure 2-4) and then tighten the screws on the brackets.
+Ensure that the TE16 cabinet and the controller are connected to the same ground.
+Be sure that the cabinet ground strap is installed. - 7.
+After the TE16 has been positioned per the site plan, open the TE16 front door and loosen the two twist-locks located in the upper left and lower right corners of the transport front panel.

+8. Loosen the two shipping brackets that secure the transport to the rear of the cabinet frame.
+Slide the brackets toward the center of the cruciform, as shown in Figure 2-4, and then tighten the shipping brackets.

-Do not remove the shipping brackets.
+NOTE Do not remove the shipping brackets.
 If the TE16 is to be reshipped or installed in a new location, the shipping brackets must be repositioned over the vertical members and then tightened.